Navigating the intricate world of digital marketing requires a keen understanding of the Content Marketing Dos and Don’ts.

 Having active social media accounts helps with search engine rankings, too.

-But again, note that any social platform that is highly utilized by your ideal persona is where you have to be present!
+But again, note that any social platform highly utilized by your ideal persona is where you must be present!

 Don’t Write for Everyone

 Every successful marketing strategy should include a target audience.

 Segmentation is necessary, as you cannot write articles or publish social media posts for everyone.
 This will definitely affect your focus and probably have results that are not as desirable as you would like.

 Your content needs to be targeted to a specific audience, which will benefit you when you plan your blogging, campaigns, landing pages, social media posts, etc.

 Being specific will directly impact your engagements, increasing your conversions or the number of inquiries you start getting from your potential clients.

 When writing content, it should be only for your target audience.
 Apart from just focusing on the demographics (gender, education, age), you should also consider the psychographic variables that might affect your segment.